 Continuity of Care

-Please visit the Pediatric and Adolescent Gynecology Fellowship page for more information on the collaborative effort of MedStar Washington Hospital Center and Children's National Health System to train graduates of an ACGME-accredited obstetrics and gynecology residency in the gynecologic care of patients between birth and age 21.
+Please visit the Pediatric and Adolescent Gynecology Fellowship page for more information on the collaborative effort of MedStar Washington Hospital Center and Children's National Hospital to train graduates of an ACGME-accredited obstetrics and gynecology residency in the gynecologic care of patients between birth and age 21.